MandaMai/SnackOverflowJeopardyReal/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open --port 4242` for a dev server.
+This will also open a new window in the browser to `http://localhost:4242`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding